GROUND WATER

 Poetry Review

-'one turns to verse after reading Strong Words with new energy, inspiration and insight.'
+‘One turns to verse after reading Strong Words with a new every, inspiration and insight.’

 Times Literary Supplement